CakeDC/users/Docs/Documentation/MagicLink.md

     ],
 ],
 ```
-* `tokenLifeTime`: 60 minutes by default.
+* `tokenLifeTime`: 600 seconds (10 minutes) by default.
 You can set how many seconds you want your token to be valid.
-* `DelveryHandlers`: Email delivery is included but it can be easily extended implementing `\CakeDC\Users\Model\Behavior\OneTimeDelivery\DeliveryInterface` (i.e SmsDelivery, PushDelivery, etc)
+* `DeliveryHandlers`: Email delivery is included but it can be easily extended implementing `\CakeDC\Users\Model\Behavior\OneTimeDelivery\DeliveryInterface` (i.e. SMS Delivery, Push Delivery, etc.)

 Enabling
 --------